Slovenia Hidden Gems: Ultimate Guide to Ljubljana and Lake Bled

 Walk Around Lake Bled

 Walking around the lake is a peaceful way to spend the afternoon.
 Plan for many photo stops while walking around this photogenic lake, with its island in the middle and fancy villas surrounding it.
+The lake is pretty big, and it can take a couple hours to go around it.
+We only strolled for a short while to snap some photos before having to head back to Ljubljana on our shuttle.

 Lake Bled is a great jumping off point for other amazing outdoor activities in the area.
 With more time, you can tour Lake Bohinj and Waterfall Savica or go canyoning for more of an adrenaline rush.
+After visiting Lake Bled, we wished we had dedicated more time to explore more of this amazing country on this trip.
+But I’m also just glad that we discovered it at all!

 I hope this Slovenia guide to Ljubljana and Lake Bled has given you a taste of what Slovenia has to offer so you can start exploring this hidden gem before it gets discovered.
 To round out your trip, pair a trip to Slovenia with a couple days in Greece or Croatia!